To the Home Page

 Schematic and PCB design as a KiCad project, a 3D-printable enclosure as OpenSCAD files, and the firmware source code are all in the GitHub repository.

-Let’s set the expectations first: this is not a task for total newcomers.
+Let’s set the expectations first: this may not be a task for total newcomers.
 You will need to study device’s circuitry a little (to figure out the correct location and orientation for all components) and debug potential issues using a multimeter.
 You should also have enough experience with drag soldering and SMD reflow soldering.

 Table of Contents